xster/flutter-wiki/Building-a-web-application-with-Flutter.md

 Subsequent changes to the dart sdk in the engine will require another run of `ninja -C out/host_debug_unopt` and a restart or browser refresh.
 Currently the web compilers do not recompile the web engine, and instead it works because the dart sdk is loaded as a separate javascript bundle in the browser during development mode.

-### Release builds
+### Release and profile builds

 A release build uses dart2js instead of the development compiler to produce a single JavaScript file.
-This can be run with the release flag or built using `flutter build web`.
-This will output files at build/web, including the assets, which need to be served together.
-There is no support for "building" a debug build, since they consist of potentially thousands of small files.
+This can be run with the `flutter run -d chrome --release/--profile` flag or built using `flutter build web`.
+The latter will output files at build/web, including the assets, which need to be served together.
+A profile build contains unminified JavaScript for easier debugging, but is otherwise identical to a release build.
+There is no support for "building" a debug build, since they generally consist of potentially thousands of small files.

 ### Tests